iotaledger/iota-core/documentation/APIs/core-models.md

 Commitment is an object that contains a summary of a slot, and it is linked to the commitment of the previous slot, which forms a commitment chain.

-Multiple sparse merkle trees are managed by per slot, which are:
+Multiple sparse merkle trees are managed per slot, which are:
 * *Tangle tree*: All accepted blocks within a slot.
 * *State mutation tree*: All accepted transactions within a slot.
 * *Activity tree*: All active accounts within a slot.
 * *State tree*: All accepted created/consumed outputs within a slot.
-* *Mana tree*: Mana of all accounts at the end of slot.
+* *Mana tree*: Mana of all accounts at the end of a slot.

-When a slot is committable, new commitment is generated and will be included in the new issued blocks.
+A slot is committable after waiting `MinCommittableSlotAge` slots from the current one.
+When a slot is committable, new commitment is generated and will be included in the new issued blocks. so the slot index in a slot commitment is always lagged behind of the block's slot index, which is its `Issuing Time`.

 **Note** that more trees will be added in the future, but this will only change the calculation of `Root ID`, the Slot Commitment structure stays the same.